DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Detailed Analysis

 \subsection{Correlation with Production}

 Figure~\ref{fig:correlation_scatter} shows the correlation between simulated and real issue rates across 14 diverse chatbot configurations.
-The Pearson correlation coefficient $r = 0.818$ indicates a strong linear relationship, with the simulator correctly ranking model quality.
-The p-value ($p = 0.0003$) represents the probability of observing this correlation by chance under the null hypothesis of no correlation.
+The Pearson correlation coefficient $r = 0.8302$ indicates a strong linear relationship, with the simulator correctly ranking model quality.
+The p-value represents the probability of observing this correlation by chance under the null hypothesis of no correlation.
 It is calculated using a t-test: $t = r\sqrt{(n-2)/(1-r^2)}$ with $n-2$ degrees of freedom.

-The adversarial training process substantially improves correlation with real issue rates, as shown in Table~\ref{tab:issue_metrics}.
-UserSim-160K-it2 achieves $r = 0.818$ compared to UserSim-160K-base's $r = 0.528$, demonstrating the value of adversarial refinement.
-However, we note that several models achieve strong correlations even without adversarial training.
+DIAL substantially improves correlation with real issue rates, as shown in Table~\ref{tab:issue_metrics}.
+However, we note that several models achieve strong correlations even without DIAL.
 This suggests that for rolled-out evaluation or RL training applications, ensembling multiple user simulator models could reduce noise and improve stability.
-Indeed, aggregating across UserSim-160K-base, it1, it2, and it3 achieves robust correlation ($r = 0.801$) with low distributional divergence (KL = 0.152).
-The plot shown here highlights the best-performing model (UserSim-160K-it2) to demonstrate the upper bound of achievable predictive validity.
+The plot shown here highlights the best-performing model (UserSim-160K-DIAL-it2) to demonstrate the upper bound of achievable predictive validity.